elunna/nerfhack-changelog/README.md

 ### Sokoban

 * Sokoban levels are cold and icy - legend has it a white dragon named Wintercloak took the tower over, leaving a trail of frost in its wake.
-In addition to the level being colored blue with splashes of icey cyan, you will see random patches of ice form in the level.
+In addition to the level being colored blue with splashes of icy cyan, you will see random patches of ice form in the level.
 Because they are cold, if potions land on the floor, they have a chance of freezing and shattering.
 * Note: A recent change from NetHack 3.7 also makes ice occasionally slide the player in a random direction.
 * Sokoban now has two additional levels - an entry level with river obstacles (adapted from the town filler level from UnNetHack) and another puzzle level to solve.
-* Monsters are never generated peaceful in Sokoban (FIQ)
+* Monsters are never generated peaceful in Sokoban (FIQHack)
 * Zombies don't revive in Sokoban and they won't dig out of the ground.
 * Monsters won't break boulders in Sokoban with pick-axes or mattocks, or spellcasting.
 * All the vanilla sokoban levels have been replaced with the SLASH'EM puzzles.
 * The Dragon of Bactria level was added from NetHack Fourk; the green dragon was replaced with a white dragon
-* All Soko zoos have the white dragon guarding the treasure.
+* All Sokoban zoos have the white dragon guarding the treasure.
-* The zoos in Soko have been expanded slightly.
+* The zoos in Sokoban have been expanded slightly.
 * Flavored most Sokoban levels with more iron bars.
 * Decorated the levels with white dragon statues in honor of the new steward.
 * In addition to the amulet and bag, the Sokoban prize can also be a cloak of magic resistance or a magic marker.
 * Sokoban prizes are always erodeproofed.
 * Stop Sokoban guilt after acquiring the prize.
-* The iron bars in some of the Soko levels can be phased through, but it now incurs a Luck penalty.
+* The iron bars in some of the Sokoban levels can be phased through, but it now incurs a Luck penalty.
 * You will now receive a message when incurring a Sokoban Luck penalty.
 * Sokoban maps above puzzle #2 get 2 mimics.
 * Almost all Sokoban levels ensure a spare boulder in case of mistakes or misfortune.

 ### Fort Ludios
-* The portal to Fort Ludios is placed in the first eligible vault generated (xnh/unnethack).
+* The portal to Fort Ludios is placed in the first eligible vault generated (xNetHack/UnNetHack).
-* Ported two Fort Ludios variants (Evil/Un)
+* Ported two Fort Ludios variants (EvilHack/UnNetHack)
 * Some mermaids were added to patrol the moats.

 ### Minetown/Mines End
-* Ported zoo town and lavender town (Splice)
+* Ported zoo town and lavender town (SpliceHack)
 * Ported Creek Town and Mini-Castle town (THEM)
-* Imported the Gnomish Sewer (xnh)
+* Imported the Gnomish Sewer (xNetHack)
 * Imported 3 mines end variants (THEM)
 * Created a new minetown called "forge town"

 ### Oracle
 * The Oracle level now appears from levels 8-11.
-* Ported Oracle variations 2 and 3 (Splice)
+* Ported Oracle variations 2 and 3 (SpliceHack)
 * Allow dungeon features to generate in the Oracle level.
 * An altar always appears on the Oracle's level.